Jeremy Hill: 2013 season

 As a sophomore in 2013, Hill had a stellar season.
 Veterans Hill, Blue, and Hilliard and newcomer Terrence Magee formed a strong rushing attack for the Tigers in the 2013 season.
 In the season opener on September 7, he had six rushes for 50 yards and a touchdown against Alabama-Birmingham.
 The next week, he followed that up with 11 rushes for 117 yards and two touchdowns against Kent State.
 On September 21, he had 25 rushes for a career-high 184 yards and three touchdowns against eventual SEC champion Auburn.
 A few weeks later on October 12, he had 19 rushes for 121 yards against Florida.
 On October 26, he had 14 rushes for 143 yards and two touchdowns against Furman.
 On November 29, in his last regular season game with the Tigers, Hill had 20 rushes for 145 yards and a touchdown against Arkansas.
 On January 1, 2014, he had 28 rushes for 216 yards and two touchdowns against Iowa in the 2014 Outback Bowl.
 He was named MVP of the bowl game following his great performance against the Hawkeyes.

 Overall, in his last season with the Tigers, Hill had 203 rushes for 1,401 yards and 16 touchdowns.
-Hill was a first-team All-Southeastern Conference (SEC) selection.
+Hill was a first-team All-SEC selection.